radareorg/iaito/docs/source/user-docs/menus/decompiler-context-menu.rst

 Set Program Counter (PC)
 ----------------------------------------
 **Description:** Set the Program Counter of the debugger to the current offset.
-For example, on an Intel 64bit program, Cutter will set the value of the RIP register to the current address.  *This option is only available on Debug or Emulation modes*.
+For example, on an Intel 64bit program, Iaito will set the value of the RIP register to the current address.  *This option is only available on Debug or Emulation modes*.

 **Steps:** While in Debug or Emulation modes, right-click on a line of code and choose :menuselection:`Debug --> Set PC`.